 Tips for Social Security and Retirement Planning

 - Developing smart Social Security strategies is just one aspect of savvy financial planning.
 An advisor who’s well-versed in Social Security can offer guidance to help you make the most of your benefits.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s never too early to start planning for retirement.
 A retirement calculator can help you figure out how much you’ll need to retire comfortably.
 Building a sizable nest egg may enable you to delay Social Security benefits and maximize your monthly payments once you are ready to collect.